 Revenues of TRS-RenTelco are derived from the rental and sale of general purpose and communications test equipment to a broad range of companies, from Fortune 500 to middle and smaller market companies primarily in the electronics, communications, aerospace and defense industries.
-Electronics revenues are primarily affected by the business activity within these industries related to research and development, manufacturing, and communication infrastructure installation and maintenance.
+Electronic test equipment revenues are primarily affected by the business activity within these industries related to research and development, manufacturing, and communication infrastructure installation and maintenance.

-The Company's rental operations include rental and rental related service revenues which comprised approximately 75% of consolidated revenues in 2006 and 71% for the three years ended December 31, 2006.
-Over the past three years, modulars comprised 61% and electronics comprised 39% of the cumulative rental operations revenues.
+The Company's rental operations include rental and rental related service revenues which comprised approximately 78% of consolidated revenues in 2007 and 73% for the three years ended December 31, 2007.
+Over the past three years, modulars comprised 60% and electronic test equipment comprised 40% of the cumulative rental operations revenues.
 The Company's direct costs of rental operations include depreciation of rental equipment, rental related service costs, impairment of rental equipment, and other direct costs of rental operations which include direct labor, supplies, repairs, insurance, property taxes, license fees and amortization of certain lease costs.

-The Company also sells both modular and electronic test equipment that is new, previously rented, or manufactured by its majority owned subsidiary, Enviroplex.
+The Company also sells both modular and electronic test equipment that is new, previously rented, or manufactured by its subsidiary, Enviroplex.
 The renting and selling of some modular equipment requires a dealer's license, which the Company has obtained from the appropriate governmental agencies.
-Sales and other revenues of both modular and electronic test equipment have comprised approximately 24% of the Company's consolidated revenues in 2006 and 29% over the last three years.
-During these three years, modulars comprised 66% and electronics represented 34% of sales and other revenues.
+Sales and other revenues of both modular and electronic test equipment have comprised approximately 22% of the Company's consolidated revenues in 2007 and 27% over the last three years.
+During these three years, modulars comprised 67% and electronics represented 33% of sales and other revenues.
 The Company's cost of sales includes the carrying value of the equipment sold and the direct costs associated with the equipment sold such as delivery, installation, modifications and related site work.

-The rental and sale of modulars to public school districts comprised 33%, 34% and 36% of the Company's consolidated rental and sales revenues for 2006, 2005 and 2004, respectively.
+The rental and sale of modulars to public school districts comprised 31%, 33% and 34% of the Company's consolidated rental and sales revenues for 2007, 2006 and 2005, respectively.
 (For more information, see "Item 1.
 Business-Relocatable Modular Buildings-Classroom Rentals and Sales to Public Schools (K-12)" above.)

 Selling and administrative expenses primarily include personnel and benefit costs, depreciation and amortization, bad debt expense, advertising costs, and professional service fees.
 The Company believes that sharing of common facilities, financing, senior management, and operating and accounting systems by all of the Company's operations, results in an efficient use of overhead.

 Historically, the Company's operating margins have been impacted favorably to the extent its costs and expenses are leveraged over a large installed customer base.
 However, there can be no assurance as to the Company's ability to maintain a large installed customer base or ability to sustain its historical operating margins.